Wood glue

 Wood glue is an adhesive used to tightly bond pieces of wood together.
 Many substances have been used as glues.
+Traditionally animal proteins like casein from milk or collagen from animal hides and bones were boiled down to make early glues.
+They worked by solidifying as they cooled or dried.
+Later, glues were made from plant starches like flour or potato starch.
+When combined with water and heated, the starch gelatinizes and forms a sticky paste as it dries.
+Plant-based glues were common for books and paper products, though they can break down more easily over time compared to animal-based glues.
+Examples of modern wood glues include polyvinyl acetate (PVA) and epoxy resins.
+Some resins (i.e., glues) used in producing composite wood products may contain formaldehyde.
+As of 2021, “the wood panel industry uses almost 95% of synthetic petroleum-derived thermosetting adhesives, mainly based on urea, phenol, and melamine, among others”.

 Types

 Animal glue

 Animal glue, especially hoof glue and hide glue, was the primary adhesive of choice for many types of woodworking, including furniture and lutherie, for many centuries.
 It is manufactured from rendered collagen from the skins (hides) or hooves of animals.
 It is chemically similar to edible gelatin and is non-toxic if ingested.
 Hide glue is still used today in specialized applications: musical instruments (lutherie), for replica furniture, and for conservation-grade repairs to antique woodwork.
 Hide glue is measured on the basis of its gel strength, a measure of how many grams of force it requires to depress a 1/2 in plunger 4 mm into a 12.5% protein solution of the glue at 10 C. Glue is manufactured in standard grades from 32–512 g.
 192 g strength is the most commonly used for woodworking; 251 g is the highest normally used for instrument building; 135 g is the lowest used for general woodwork.
 Glue above 250 g strength requires excessive dilution and so leaves too little glue in joints for effective adhesion, so it is not commonly used.
 Liquid versions of hide glue are now available; typically they have urea added to keep the glue liquid at room temperature and to extend drying time.
-Examples of liquid hide glue are Old Brownie Glue or Titebond Liquid Hide.
+Examples of liquid hide glue are Old Brown Glue or Titebond Liquid Hide.
 Hide glue does not creep.
 Hide glue joints are easy to repair, by just heating and adding more hide glue.